The Future of Dams (NEST)

 The Future of Dams research team will examine the economic, environmental, social, and political tradeoffs associated with alternative management decisions about dams, including dam removal, dam creation, and dam improvement (e.g., repairing structures, adding power generation capacity, installing fish passage systems), impoundment management (e.g., for water supply, recreation, or flood control), and others.
 All of these management strategies require tradeoffs between ecosystem services such as energy production, diadromous fish populations, water quality for safe drinking water, recreational activities, cultural uses, and more.

 The high density of dams in New England makes coordinated decision-making across dams within a river basin or larger region essential.
 Accordingly, the Future of Dams team will test hypotheses about tradeoffs by using sets of case studies in coastal watersheds across the region in New Hampshire, Rhode Island, and Maine – with each case study incorporating multiple dams within a watershed.
-Specific study sites will be selected in spring 2016.

 The Research: Combining the best available science with creative forms of community engagement